rei/rei-cedar-docs/docs/components/headings/README.md

 ## Heading Levels

-When using actual heading elements via the tag property, nest headings by their level:
+When using actual heading elements with the tag property, nest headings by their level:

 - Most important heading has the level 1 (`<h1>`) and the least important heading level 6 (`<h6>`)
 - Headings with an equal or higher level start a new section